tammet/json-ld-logic/README.md

 The value of the `"@logic"` key in an object/map is treated as a logical formula, using either the core fragment described before or the full JSON-LD-LOGIC language.

-The value of the `"@logic"` key should not contain `"@logic"`, i.e. it should not be nested.
-It can contain other objects/maps though, interpreted in the same was as defined in the current specification: objects/maps can be nested in the the logical formula.

 Both the value of the `"@logic"` key and values of ordinary property keys may contain free variables.
 The free variables occurring in the value of the `"@logic"` key